Where Is Endor?

 Any man or woman who consults the spirits of the dead shall be stoned to death; (Leviticus 20:27).

-He had Moses tell the children of Israel that it was the practices of the original inhabitants of the land of Canaan, such as human sacrifice, divination, sorcery, witchcraft and consulting the dead, that had caused Him to decide that the Israelites would take their land from them (Deuteronomy 18:9 - 14).
+It was the practices of the original inhabitants of the land of Canaan, such as human sacrifice, divination, sorcery, witchcraft and consulting the dead, which caused God to give their land to the Israelites (Deuteronomy 18:9 - 14).

 Although the Bible does not say the witch of Endor used the power of Satan to do her "consulting of the dead," we are told that she was possessed with a "familiar spirit", i.e., a demon, and by the scriptures quoted and many others, we know such things DO NOT come from God.

-Whatever or whoever it was that Saul saw in the vision conjured by the witch, it certainly was not Samuel for he was dead (1Samuel 28:3).
-We also know that the dead "know nothing" and have no part "in any thing under the sun" (see Ecclesiastes 9:5 - 6).
+Whatever or whoever it was that Saul saw in the vision conjured by the witch of Endor, it certainly was not Samuel for he was dead (1Samuel 28:3).
+The dead "know nothing" and have no part "in any thing under the sun" (see Ecclesiastes 9:5 - 6).
 The vision told him that Israel was going to lose its battle, Saul and his sons would be killed, and the kingdom would be handed over to David.